JetBrains/guide/site/java/tutorials/working-with-gradle/setting-an-abbreviation/index.md

 ![Add abbreviation](./add-abbreviation.png)

 We can provide a short, memorable text string which we can use when searching for the Gradle tool window.
-For example, enter "grdl" and press **Enter**, or **OK**.
+For example, enter "grdl" and press **OK**.

 ![Enter abbreviation](./abbreviation-to-use.png)

-Now, if we bring up the Search Everywhere dialog by pressing **Shift** twice, and we type "grdl" we'll see the Gradle Tool Window as the first result, it's not hiding in a list of similar looking results.
+Now, if we bring up the Search Everywhere dialog <kbd>⇧⇧</kbd> (macOS) / <kbd>Shift+Shift</kbd> (Windows/Linux), and we type "grdl" we'll see the Gradle Tool Window as the first result, it's not hiding in a list of similar looking results.

 ![Enter abbreviation](./grdl-search-results.png)